csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `style`

-override radio button (label + icon) container style for example if you want to change width,height,padding,....
+override checkBox button (label + icon) container style for example if you want to change width,height,padding,....

 | Type  | Required |
 | ----- | -------- |